 After all this, it is misleading to limit Turks’ identity and culture to a single area or ethnicity.
 Turks wear many hats and this is one of the major factors that differentiate them from any other country in Europe and the Middle East.
 You can see this richness in every aspect of the culture, including the Turkish cuisine, which is considered to be one of the three most prominent cuisines of the world.

-And, of course, a crucial component of a country is her people.
+Of course, a crucial component of a country is her people.
 Turkish culture and religion dictate going out of one’s way to give others as much as possible and accordingly, giving to a stranger at one’s doorstep as if giving to God forms the basis of the famous Turkish hospitality.
 Turks believe that the more generous a person is, the more he or she will be given and blessed by God.
 As a result, being generous to others is strongly encouraged by Turkish society from childhood years on.
-Also, inviting guests to their house for a meal and being generous to them is an important part of the Turkish family culture.
+Furthermore, inviting guests to their house for a meal and being generous to them is an important part of the Turkish family culture.

 Turkish cuisine is regarded as one of the top three most prominent cuisines in the world, along with the French and the Chinese cuisines.
 Its main characteristics are rich flavors, fresh ingredients, and incredible diversity.
 Frankly, it is one of the best things about visiting Turkey.
-Both meat lovers and vegetarians can find a wide range of food options with rich flavors to satisfy their taste buds, while in the country.
+Both meat lovers and vegetarians can find a wide range of food options with rich flavors to satisfy their taste buds while in the country.

 Turkish cuisine typically uses rich and fresh ingredients and has incredible variety.
 In contrast to Chinese cuisine, dishes are cooked slowly in low heat.
 As a result, flavors can blend together better and become richer.
 Olive oil is widely used.